hyperledger/fabric/docs/source/chaincode4ade.rst

 statements for the necessary dependencies for our chaincode.
 We'll import the chaincode shim package and the
 `peer protobuf package <http://godoc.org/github.com/hyperledger/fabric/protos/peer>`_.
+Next, let's add a struct ``SimpleAsset`` as a receiver for Chaincode shim functions.

 .. code:: go